Latest From Blog

 Faith growth in community allows you to learn from others and feel supported as you build relationships.
 Whether it's a Sunday morning pastor-led class in the Fellowship Hall, a Men's or Women's study or a Small Group that meets in a home, there's always someone waiting to journey with you.

-Menu: Bacon quiche and fresh fruit (a veggie quiche option will be available as well).
+Menu: A catered meal will be served.
 Bring a dessert to share if you wish.